Lucstay11/Brute-force-garage-and-hack-rf/README.md

 ```

 For hard work and security reasons <b> remote keys are only available on request and at an affordable price of $50 (package includes 35 signals of 10.5 GB in size)❗</b>
-<h2>Concact my on discord or telegram to receive captures from remote controls</h2>
+<h2>Concact my on discord to receive captures from remote controls</h2>
 <p align="center">
 <a href="https://discord.gg/ZGfGVmaC" target="_blank"><img src="https://img.shields.io/badge/Discord-Lucstay11-mallow?style=for-the-badge&logo=discord">
 </p>